logaretm/vee-validate/README.md

 // Add the required rule
 extend('required', {
   ...required,
-  message: 'This field is required'
+  message: 'This field is required',
 });
 ```